 4.2 System components

+4.2.1 Version Control Module

+The version control module is supposed to maintain a copy of the XML file at time of closing the file such that we can retrieve the latest version in case of any corruption or system failure.
+This can be achieved by adding a special plugin for Microsoft word or Libr Office.
+As part of this thesis work we have implemented a custom plugin for Microsoft word ….
+Add more about this plugin.

 Step1: Extract File

 In this step, we convert the (.odt) file to (.zip) extension, which is already compressed structure.
 Then we perform an extraction to this zipped file in a predefined directory.
 We repeat this process for all existing (Figure 4.2)